progrmoiz/python-snippets/README.md

 # ![Python Snippets](./logo.png "Python Snippets")

-:snake: Python snippets of examples, to learn things and to make task easier.
+:snake: Python is one of the most commonly used programming language nowadays.Here are some of python snippets of examples, to learn things and to make task easier.

 ---